3ncy/ARRS-s6/Users/kostochkin_g_b.md

 [11:36] GORDTiM: thank you guys
 [11:36] GORDTiM: really, thank you
 ```

+Taking the erroneous letters from the timestamps: `ZHJpdm`

 ### chatlog_{QK7KA}_101J.txt
 ```
 [12:45] KostGB(you): boss isn't in a good mood today, you guys know why?